volodymyrhudyma/blog/content/blog/2020-05-04-arrays-in-javascript.md

 ## Array length

-`length` property of an array returns the number of element in an array.
+`length` property of an array returns the number of elements in an array.
 The length of an array is always one more than its highest index.

 ```javascript
 const users = ["John", "Andrew", "Mike"];